By Lynna Sutherland of Homeschool Without Training Wheels

 When my fourth child turned eight, her older sisters decided to buy her a wristwatch.
 An analog wrist watch.
 For “educational purposes” they said.

-She open the gift, was delighted with it and then turned to me and said, “Mama, can you teach me how to tell time?”
+She opened the gift, was delighted with it and then turned to me and said, “Mama, can you teach me how to tell time?”
 Yes, she was eight and hadn’t learned to read an analog watch.

 In a traditional system, kids start learning to tell time at age five.
 In Kindergarten, they identify the hour hand and the minute hand and tell time to the hour.
 In first grade, they tell time to the half and quarter hour.
 In second grade, the learn to tell time to the five minute and minute intervals.